equalitie/Caislean/README.md

 This is a set of [Ansible](https://www.ansible.com) recipes for deployment of secure communication systems.

-Full documentation is for the moment available on the [GitHub Wiki](https://github.com/equalitie/Caislean/wiki) but is being progressively improved and moved into the `doc/` directory.
+Full documentation is in the `doc/` directory.